a-liut/gio-fog-node-go/README.md

 # gio-fog-node-go

-Go implementation of the Giò Plant fog node.

-It searches for Giò-compliant devices and connects to them providing a unified REST interface to let the rest of Giò Plant platform interact with devices.
+The Gò Plants FogNode searches for Giò-compliant devices and connects to them providing a unified REST interface to let the rest of Giò Plant platform interact with devices.
-The connection is kept open until the program stops.
+The connection is kept open until the program stops or the device disconnects.

 To stop the program, send SIGINT signal.

+## How does it work

+The tools starts by scanning for BLE devices.
+When a new SmartVase is found, it connects to it and starts to receive data.
+Data are then forwarded to registered callbacks if any.

-## Transport
+### Transport

 The framework implemented is able to support multiple transports to connect to devices.
 Only the BLE transport is implemented in this moment.